-Bernadette leaned back with both hands securely locked around his, her eyes searching his.
-Those bewitching cat eyes were twinkling, assuring his heart that this girl still adored him.
-Eyes he knew he would always love were now on the face of a very sexy young woman: One who admired him for him.
+Bernadette leaned back with both hands securely locked around his, her eyes searching his, her bewitching cat eyes twinkling, assuring his heart this girl still adored him.
+Eyes he knew he would always love were now on the face of a very sexy young woman: One who adored him for him.
 The moment made one thing crystal clear.
-His on-looking girlfriend did not feel about him the way Bernie felt.
+His on-looking girlfriend did not feel the way Bernie felt about him.
 And she never would.

 “Naw, and neither could the Fish and Grits.
 But 'til she left?
-I had to get away," she said.
+I had to go," Bernie said.
 "Daddy was in love and wouldn't listen to me, and I didn't wanna claw his boo's eyes out.
 So I left.
-But a year is all it took.
-When that 'ho found out my daddy keeps his money tighter than them hoochie mama dresses she wears all the time, she left him.
-And dat's when I came back home.
-They divorced now.”
+But a year was all it took.
+When that 'ho found out my daddy keeps his money tighter than them hoochie mama dresses she wore all the time, she left him.
+And dat's when I came back.
+They’re divorced now.”

+Bernie pressed her head against his chest.
 "I guess us country folk just ain’t important enough for you no mo.”
-She pressed her head against his chest.

-“It’s not like that now and you know it,” Ford smiled.
+Ford smiled.
+“It’s not like that now and you know it.”
 For a moment, his guilt over what he was doing overwhelmed his need to wrench the truth out of Ursula.
-“You’re the only little sister I’ll ever have,” he said.
-Had his girlfriend heard the words “little sister?"
-Were Ursula’s eyes still burning into his back?
-“I should have made time to come by to see you three years ago, so I’m sorry.”
+“You’re the only little sister I’ll ever have.”
+He hoped his girlfriend heard the words “little sister.”
+Were her eyes still burning into his back?
+“I should have made time to come by to see you three years ago when I was home.
+So.
+I’m sorry.”

 “Promise you won’t let that many years go by again without coming to see me, okay?"